 Exposure and focus controls

-The exposure and focus controls are two of the main controls used within MAVIS.
+The exposure and focus controls are two of the main controls used within Pro Camera.
 Both are located within the viewfinder.
 The left control changes exposure, the right control changes focus.

 Exposure - To change the exposure slide the left controller up or down.
 Sliding the controller up increases the exposure and sliding it down decreases the exposure.
 The exposure control changes the digital ISO of the camera.
 All iPhones have fixed apertures which cannot be changed and we therefore use ISO as the main exposure variable.
 The exposure control should be used in conjunction with the shutter speed control to ensure the correct amount of light is being exposed onto the camera sensor.